 As you have noticed from the practical example, there are many different target groups for the same product or the same service.
 In some cases, it is not possible to define the target group precisely, as the customer journey can take many different paths.
 For your company and accordingly your individual products and services, but it definitely pays to define a Buyers Persona - in fact, a profile of the ideal customer.
 To do this, you need to collect information about who has already bought your products, who you want to target, who similar products appeal to and more.
 Define you then a Buyers Persona, so you can align your marketing strategy optimally to this.

 Step 2 - Define touchpoints with customers

-Touchpoints - or touchpoints - are the points at which the customer and your product or service meet.
-In search engine optimization, a touchpoint can also be compared with a keyword.
-Just like touchpoints (touchpoints), these are filtered out and defined by a extensive research.
-On the research, the marketing strategy is then built, that is, the direction in which the content should go and the channels that are used by the target audience.
-Just as in search engine optimization, the touch points thus form the foundation for the optimization and the continuing acquisition of customers.
+Touchpoints - or points of contact - are the points at which the customer and your product or service meet.
+In search engine optimization, a touchpoint can also be associated with a Keyword be compared.
+Just like touchpoints (touch points), these are defined by a detailed Research filtered out and defined.
+The marketing strategy is then built on the research, i.e. the direction in which the content should go and the channels used by the target group.
+Just like in search engine optimization, the touch points form the foundation for optimization and further acquisition of customers.